-- Experience and knowledge relating to the development of composite indexes for the measurement of population features and the use of statistics and databases at a national, EU and/or international level;
+- experience and knowledge relating to the development of composite indexes for the measurement of population features and the use of statistics and databases at a national, EU and international level;

-- The ability to deal with a high volume of data and information and to provide a reliable assessment of existing statistical information;
+- the ability to deal with a high volume of data and information and to provide a reliable assessment of existing information;

 - Knowledge of EU policies related to gender mainstreaming and/or gender equality issues in general;

 - A good knowledge of the EU institutional framework and policies.

 4.1 Selection procedure